 When you know that a truck is making a turn, stay back and let the driver finish the turn.
 Don’t try to cut the truck off or squeeze through.
 Remember, the driver is unlikely to see your car at this point, meaning that he can’t avoid hitting your car if you are in the truck’s path.

 Always wear a seat belt while driving.
 Stay focused and don’t engage in any aggressive driving tactics with the trucker driver or any other distracting behaviors.

-If you have been injured in a truck accident, the Atlanta trucking accident lawyers at the Katz Law Firm have several decades of experience to help you recover compensation for your injuries.
+If you have been injured in a truck accident, the Atlanta trucking accident lawyers at the Katz Personal Injury Lawyers have several decades of experience to help you recover compensation for your injuries.
 Call a lawyer at our firm today for a free evaluation of your case.